klinker24/talon-twitter-holo/privacy_policy.md

 #### Policy Application

-This policy applies to all of _Klinker Apps_ work on the _Google Play Store_, including, but not limited to:
+This policy applies to the following _Klinker Apps_ work on the _Google Play Store_:

 - [Talon for Twitter](talon.klinker.xyz)
 - [EvolveSMS](evolve.klinker.xyz)